erikhyrkas/snakes/training_data/llama-stories_9.md

 Now I'm left standing here, trying to process what just happened – and whether it was a clue or just another taunt from... someone.

 All I know is that tonight's rain-soaked streets are going to feel different than any other.<end>
-Prompt: Write a story about a person who finds themselves stranded in the middle of a desert with no memory of how they got there, only to discover a cryptic map that sets them on a perilous journey towards an unknown destination.<start>The sun beat down on the dusty earth, relentless in its ferocity.
+Write a story about a person who finds themselves stranded in the middle of a desert with no memory of how they got there, only to discover a cryptic map that sets them on a perilous journey towards an unknown destination.<start>The sun beat down on the dusty earth, relentless in its ferocity.
 I squinted against the glare, my eyes scanning the endless expanse of sand and rock.
 How had I ended up here?
 One minute I was driving home from a conference in Phoenix, the next...this.

 I stumbled forward, my boots sinking into the fine powder.
 My mind was foggy, but fragments of memory flitted through my consciousness like wisps of smoke.
 A car accident?
 No, that wasn't right.
 A kidnapping?
 That didn't feel right either.